ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### DNS

 For DNS I use [NextDNS](https://nextdns.io/) but this is not just DNS its complete protection for all your devices (mobiles, tablets, routers, home internet, NAS devices, laptops and desktops) including your Pi MicroK8s nodes.
-It will use `127.0.0.1:53` to resolve your local IPs but to do that we need to do some configuration.
+It will use `127.0.0.1:53` to resolve your local IPs but to do that we need to do some configuration by using the NextDNS cli.

 If you are using NextDNS do the following
 - Go [here](https://github.com/nextdns/nextdns/wiki) - You will find usage instruction here too